cover image - Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases - Elsevier eBook on VitalSource, 10th Edition

 58. Fever of Unknown Origin

-59. The Acutely Ill Patient with Fever and Rash
+59. The Acutely Ill Patient With Fever and Rash

-Section B: Upper Respiratory Tract Infections
+B Upper Respiratory Tract Infections

 60. The Common Cold